 Those basking in environs with warmer winters can plant the paperwhite bulbs outside in the ground in spring, where they may prosper in years to come.
 Store them in a cool, dark place after they bloom indoors before planting then 6-inches down in the cool spring soil.
 Forced bulbs often take a year off before reblooming.

 Is a poinsettia plant (Euphorbia pulcherrima) that you bought at a big-box store for $4.50 really worth many months of aftercare?
 If you think it is, it’s possible to keep it going.
 After the blooms fade, move it to a uniformly brightly lit spot, where the temperature hovers between 60 and 70 degrees Fahrenheit.
 Water thoroughly when the top of the soil feels dry, but don’t let water pool in the plant saucer.
 Apply a soluble houseplant fertilizer once a month, according to manufacturers’ directions.

 Lop the old flowering stems back to about 4-6 inches in early March, making sure a few leaves remain on each stem.
-This is also a good time to repot, if necessary, using a high-quality potting soil mixture, like Fafard® Ultra Potting Mix with extended feed with Resilience™.
+This is also a good time to repot, if necessary, using a high-quality potting soil mixture, like Fafard® Ultra Potting Mix.

 In spring, when night temperatures consistently hover above 50 degrees Fahrenheit, place the plant in a lightly shaded outdoor location.
 Prune the shoots back again in mid to late July to encourage branching.
 Around Labor Day, bring the poinsettia inside and place in a sunny spot.